University-Sponsored or University-Related International Travel

 - Students must have a current personal and medical insurance policy; and

-- Students traveling to countries or areas under U.S. Department of State Travel Advisories Level 3 and 4, CDC Level 3 Warning, or countries under comprehensive economic sanctions must follow UTAC procedures and policies (see Section III).
+- Students traveling to countries or areas under U.S. Department of State Travel Advisories Level 3 (Reconsider Travel) and 4 (Do Not Travel), CDC Level 3 Warning, or countries under comprehensive economic sanctions must follow UTAC procedures and policies (see Section III).

 A. Travel to Hazardous Areas